 - Purchase new shoes for children;

-- Provide educational materials to support an after school program;
+- Provide educational materials to support an after school program that offers tutoring;

 - And more.